benknoble/benknoble.github.io/_workshops/git-office-hours.md

 Capital One host workshops once a month, with myself and a team of volunteers providing guidance and structure as necessary.
 I lead the overall strategic direction and still occasionally produce a workshop or article.

+These days we're focused on how most effectively organize all our materials for folks to learn from and use to solve problems.